patchstack/documentation/src/content/docs/Patchstack App/Account settings/account-subscription.md

 ## Upgrading / downgrading your plan

 If you have already subscribed to a Developer or a Business plan, you can manage your plans from the same page.
-Just change your pricing plan by selecting one.
+Just change your pricing plan by selecting one first.